New recipes and updates

 1. Boil the potatoes in salted water until tender, drain and cool.

-2. Chop the leeks into 1 ½ - 2cm discs.
-Melt a tablespoon of butter in a pan and add the leeks.
-Cook on medium-high heat, stirring, until they start to brown in places and soften a little – about 5 minutes.
+3. Melt a tablespoon of butter in a pan and add the leeks.
+Cook on medium-high heat, stirring, until they start to brown in places and soften a little, about 5 minutes.
 Stir in the garlic, mint and the dill and season very well with salt and pepper.

-4. Butter a gratin dish.
-Layer the potatoes at the bottom, season with salt and pepper, spread about a third of the crème fraiche over them and a quarter of the hard cheese.
-Add a layer of leeks (about half of the amount), then repeat with potatoes, seasoning, cream, cheese and leeks, and top with the remaining potatoes and cheese, if any left.
+6. Butter a large gratin dish.
+Layer the potatoes at the bottom, season with salt and pepper, spread 2 tbsp of the crème fraiche over them and a quarter of the hard cheese.
+Add a layer of leeks (about half of the amount), then repeat with potatoes, seasoning, cream, cheese and leeks, and top with the remaining potatoes and cheese.

-5. Pour the wine all over the dish and top with half the parmesan.
-The bake can now wait in the fridge until it’s time to cook it, or it can be frozen at this stage (without the wine).
+7. Pour the wine all over the dish and sprinkle with half the Parmesan.
+The bake can now wait in the fridge until it’s time to cook it, if made ahead of the time.

 Leave a reply